Skip to Content

 Contact the Seminar Organizers

-Cinematic representations, such as "Eternal Sunshine of the Spotless Mind" and "Inception," which further probe the malleability of memory and its connection to consciousness, are also of interest.
-We encourage submissions that raise profound questions about the nature of identity, the reliability of memory, and the ethical implications of memory manipulation in increasingly technologically advanced societies.
-This panel invites a rich tapestry of perspectives on the concept of "future memory."
+We welcome submissions that raise critical questions about the nature of identity, the reliability of memory, and the ethical implications of memory manipulation in technologically advanced societies.
+This panel invites diverse perspectives on the evolving concept of "future memory."

 «Back To Seminars